-Don’t forget that websites need to be cited too (Dundalk Institute of Technology 2015).
+Don’t forget that websites need to be cited too (Dundalk Institute of Technology 2022).
 We recommend you look at the full version of DkIT’s Harvard referencing guidelines, and contact the Library if you have any questions.
 Good luck.

 Dundalk Institute of Technology.
-(2015).
-Graduate research [online].
-Available from: http://www.dkit.ie/research/graduate-research [accessed 24 February 2016].
+(2022).
+Research support [online].
+Available from: https://www.dkit.ie/research/research-support.html [accessed 25 March 2022].

 Giddens, A. and Sutton, P.W.
 (2021).
 Sociology.
 9th ed.
 Cambridge: Polity Press.

 Levine, L.E. and Munsch, J. (2021).
 Child development: an active learning approach [online].
 4th ed.
 London: SAGE Publications.
 Available from: https://books.google.ie/books?id=zlrZzQEACAAJ&dq [accessed 25 March 2022].